Sex trafficking: Forced marriage

 A forced marriage is a marriage where one or both participants are married without their freely given consent.

 Servile marriage is defined as a marriage involving a person being sold, transferred or inherited into that marriage.
 According to ECPAT, "Child trafficking for forced marriage is simply another manifestation of trafficking and is not restricted to particular nationalities or countries".

 A forced marriage qualifies as a form of human trafficking in certain situations.
 If a woman is sent abroad, forced into the marriage and then repeatedly compelled to engage in sexual conduct with her new husband, then her experience is that of sex trafficking.
 If the bride is treated as a domestic servant by her new husband and/or his family, then this is a form of labor trafficking.

 Approximately 140 million girls under the age of 18, which is about 39,000 a day, were forced into early marriages between 2011 and 2020.
 Forced marriage, which is identified by the United Nations as a "contemporary form of slavery", occurs without full consent of the man or woman, and is associated with threats by family members or the bride/groom.
 Forced marriage occurs not only in foreign countries but in the U.S. as well.
 The service providers in the United States cannot successfully respond to forced marriage cases because they lack clarity and a true definition of what a forced marriage is.

+Sex cults

+A number of new religious movements have been branded sex cults by the media.
+In many cases, charges of sex trafficking have led to convictions.
+One example is the multi-level marketing company NXIVM.
+Others are the Kidwelly sex cult and OneTaste.
+Some commentators have also called Jeffrey Epstein's sex trafficking network cult-like.
+A 2019 article in Vanity Fair explicitly compares Epstein to Keith Raniere, the convicted and imprisoned founder of NXIVM.

+Since the 1960s there have been allegations of sex trafficking against a number of Hindu gurus and yoga instructors.
+Some of these allegations have led to investigations and convictions, both in the US (and other Western countries), and in India.
+See also Sexual abuse by yoga gurus.